-\ All students studying Drama Excellence are required to pay a \$100 annual levy to assist in the provision of costume hire, music, a professional workshop, equipment and copyright. \Students involved in extra-curricular drama activities will be required to pay additional fees beyond this.
+All students studying Drama Excellence are required to pay a \$100 annual levy to assist in the provision of workshops with Drama industry professionals, hiring costs, purchasing of contemporary resources. \Students involved in extra-curricular drama activities may be required to pay additional fees beyond this.